dojo/dojo.io/site/source/tutorials/internationalization.md

 }
 ```

-## The Build Process
+## The build process

 Dojo 2 uses [webpack](https://webpack.js.org) to bundle applications.
 Since Dojo 2's packages are designed to function independently, a few extra steps are required to ensure that CLDR data and locale-specific message translations are included in the build.
-Dojo 2's build is configured via a `.dojorc` at the project's root directory. `.dojorc` is a JSON file containing settings defined under specific namespaces.
+[Dojo 2's build](./006_deploying_to_production/) is configured via a `.dojorc` at the project's root directory. `.dojorc` is a JSON file containing settings defined under specific namespaces.
 All build options are specified under the `build-webpack` namespace, and the following are specific to internationalization:

 * `locale`: the default locale for the application
 * `supportedLocales`: an optional array of additional locales to include in the build